Dan Levy's Avatar DanLevy.net

 2. Limit recursive nesting of directives

-3. And if you must nest directives, NEVER do so inside an ng-repeat - Performance will start to inversely mirror something like O(n^2)^3 ;) I. Use native JS/DOM code in a factory pattern to create basic DOM/UI fragments, examples: Modal msg box, status bar.
+3. And if you must nest directives, NEVER do so inside an ng-repeat - Performance will start to mirror something like O(n^2)^3 ;) I. Use native JS/DOM code in a factory pattern to create basic DOM/UI fragments, examples: Modal msg box, status bar.
 Call UI factories from either directives or controllers.

 4. Bonus: Understand cost and triggers of browser render lifecycle: animation, composite rendering, reflows